leukeleu/django-socketio-chat/README.md

 # Django - Socket.IO - Tornadio2 - chat over HTTPS

-This project is a basic implementation of a Socket.IO chat application, over HTTPS, integrated with Django user management.
+This is a basic implementation of a Socket.IO chat application, run over HTTPS, integrated with Django user management.

 The server setup is as follows:

                                ┌─[ 8000 ]-> Django
                                │
-    Internet -[ 443 ]-> HAProxy ─┤
+    Internet -[ 443 ]-> nginx ─┤
                                │
-                                 └─[ 8001 ]-> Socket.io
+                               └─[ 8001 ]-> Socket.IO

-**Note** This project comes with an example HAProxy configuration which listens on port 8443.

-HAProxy takes care of ssl encryption and proxying.
-All socket.io related requests are proxied to a small tornadio server.
+nginx takes care of SSL decryption and proxying.
+All websocket requests are proxied to a small Tornadio server.

 ## Setup